 Under the Act, it is unlawful for an employer to:

-• Discriminate against any individual on the basis of a protected characteristic.
+• Discriminate against any individual based on a protected characteristic.

 • Print, publish, or circulate any notice or advertisement for employment indicating any preference, limitation, specification, or discrimination based on one of the protected characteristics.

 • Discharge or otherwise discriminate against an employee who has lodged, or is about to lodge, a discrimination complaint or cooperate with the attorney general in an investigation.
-It is also unlawful for an employer to discriminate on the basis of the employer's perception that an employee is about to engage in a protected activity.
+It is also unlawful for an employer to discriminate based on the employer's perception that an employee is about to engage in a protected activity.

 • Discriminate against or indicate a preference or limitation based on an individual's HIV-positive status.